niceWizzard/sad_pharm/README.md

 # SAD Pharmacy Inventory System

-This is a System Analysis Design (SAD) project
+This is a System Analysis Design (SAD) project by BSM CS 3A from Bulacan State University.

 ## Setup / Installation
 1. Make sure to have nodejs (v22.14.x) & python (13.3.x) installed